 WHEN WILL I BE INVITED TO A MINGLER?

-Minglers typically happen once or twice a month.
-Everyone receives notification of an upcoming Mingler at the same time and then it’s first come, first served (caveats: if someone you know is already coming, you’ll have to wait, and I try to have equal numbers of men and women at each event).
+Minglers typically happen once every couple of months.
+Everyone receives notification of an upcoming Mingler at the same time and then it’s first come, first served (caveat: if someone you know is already coming, you’ll have to wait).

 CAN I COME TO MORE THAN ONE MINGLER?